 In recent years more and more people have turned an interest in their pets into a money-making business.
 This has fuelled the demands for regulation.
 Calls for the formation of such a Council started as far back as 2004 and talks between professional bodies resulted in the formation of the Council in 2010.

 Without specific legislation, membership of the Council is voluntary.
 However, we believe that in many ways industry self-regulation is a better option than enforced control.
 Membership is only open to approved professional organisations and their assessed members will appear on the Council’s register.

 There is a fee to professional organisations which goes towards helping achieve the charitable aims and the running costs of the Council.
 More information about membership categories and costs can be found here.

-Any income will be used to cover overheads such as web design and website hosting, printing and insurance with future costs anticipated for the Council’s own accreditation, and for secretariat support.
+Any income will be used to cover overheads such as web design and website hosting, printing, secretariat support and insurance with future costs anticipated for the Council’s own accreditation.
 There will be no profits for distribution and much of the work that has gone into creating the Council has been given voluntarily.

 Individuals will have the opportunity to show the public that they have undergone specific training and reached the professional standards required by the Council.
 It means that animal owners can have confidence in choosing practitioners to help them with their training or behaviour challenge.

 Currently, animal owners have no indication whether their chosen trainer or behaviourist has received any kind of training or is implementing approved methods.
 We believe that the formation of the Council is a great step forward for animal welfare and greater clarity for the public.